richardgalvez/python-playground/InHabit/README.md

 - API schema validation using Pydantic

-- Testing APIs using Swagger UI or Postman
+- Testing APIs using Swagger UI